joshuah/sol-redis-pool/README.md

 * unix.js - shows a unix socket connection.

 ## History
+0.3.2 - October 23 2016
+- Added bluebird promise support for underlying redis connections in the pool. #21
+- Added the `tls` redis option. #22

 0.3.1 - August 31 2016
 - Prevent the `pool.release(client)` method from releasing a disconnected client back into the pool.
 Fixes issue #19.
 Some users may need to watch their pool **min** value.
 - Added connection tracking to all clients int the pool.
 You may access the value using the `client._sol_cid` property.
 This value is passed to the `destroy`, `reconnecting`, and `error` events as well.
 This should help users with their application logging.